 * i.e. the voluntary omission of information which the company is legally obliged to provide*

 There are several marketing codes of conduct available depending on the country and discipline.
-With regard to social media, the socialmedia.org disclosure kit prevailed in the USA for the 2010-2015 period.
-It was retired in 2015 as the FTC adopted a new code of conduct and enforced it across the board.
+With regard to social media, the socialmedia.org disclosure kit prevailed in the USA for the 2010–2015 period.
+It was retired in 2015 as the Federal Trade Commission (FTC) adopted a new code of conduct and enforced it across the board.

-Endorsements and Testimonials in Advertising Federal Acquisition Regulation; Final Rule“, it encompasses way more than just social media and aims at establishing transparency and trust throughout advertising and endorsement practices, including social media.
+Endorsements and Testimonials in Advertising Federal Acquisition Regulation; Final Rule,’ it encompasses way more than just social media and aims at establishing transparency and trust throughout advertising and endorsement practises, including social media.